awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-windows-ami.md

 + `-DNSClusterIP` – Overrides the IP address to use for DNS queries within the cluster \(optional\)\.
 Defaults to `10.100.0.10` or `172.20.0.10` based on the IP address of the primary interface\.
 + `-ContainerRuntime` – Specifies the container runtime to be used on the node\.
 + `-ServiceCIDR` – Overrides the Kubernetes service IP address range from which cluster services are addressed\.
 Defaults to `172.20.0.0/16` or `10.100.0.0/16` based on the IP address of the primary interface\.
++ `-ExcludedSnatCIDRs` – A list of `IPv4` CIDRs to exclude from Source Network Address Translation \(SNAT\)\.
+This means that the pod private IP which is VPC addressable wouldn't be translated to the IP address of the instance ENI's primary `IPv4` address for outbound traffic\.
+By default, the `IPv4` CIDR of the VPC for the Amazon EKS Windows node is added\.
+Specifying CIDRs to this parameter also additionally excludes the specified CIDRs\.
+For more information, see [SNAT for Pods](external-snat.md)

 ## Enable the `containerd` runtime bootstrap flag<a name="containerd-bootstrap-windows"></a>